calaldees/teacherEducation/teacherEducation/_sessions.md

 ?
 BETT Show?

 Friday 2nd February - 09:00

-Generic
-* Planning to aid learning in subject
-    * short to medium term, catering for all needs Subject
+* Computing
-* Understanding primary education in Computing
+    * Understanding [[primary]] education in Computing
         * Utilise strategies for primary teaching as a vehicle/inspiration to engage with a secondary pupils
-* Computing unplugged - Computing concepts without a computer
+    * Computing [[unplugged]] - Computing concepts without a computer
 * Mentor
     * Task: Case study 2 SEND pupils from each key stage - contrast how the different support is constructed
         * #5/b-AdaptTeach-LearnHow-targeted_support